Ecotrust/gps-tracker-service/README.md

 gps-tracker
 ===========

-Receive and process GPS locations from remote devices via HTTP
+Django app designed to receive GPS report from remote GPS devices with internet access like the SANAV CT-24

+Initial support for GPS reports as NMEA 0183 GPRMC sentences